 Free Webinars

-We offer many free webinars for dog parents throughout the year.
-They are presented by our favorite positive dog trainers and other dog-related professionals in the area.
+We offer two types of free webinars for dog parents throughout the year.
+Welcome Home, Pup! is geared for new dog/puppy parents.
+The Behavior & Training webinars cover a myriad of topics.
+All are presented by our favorite positive dog trainers and other dog-related professionals.
 Our webinars are a great way to learn a lot about dogs quickly, and they’re free!
+Miss a webinar?
+Check out our You Tube channel to watch recorded webinars.

-Speakers: Susan Sanderson, PMCT3, KPA-CTP, Joyful Dog; Marnie Montgomery, PMCT4, CPDT-KA, Joyful Dog; Angie Madden, CPDT-KA, CCUI, DogSpeak; Laura Sharkey, KPA CTP, WOOFS!
-Dog Training Center; and Amie Glasgow, CDBC, IAABC-ADT, CSAT, FSG-I, Oscar Winning Behavior
+Speakers: Susan Sanderson, PMCT3, KPA-CTP; Marnie Montgomery, PMCT4, CPDT-KA, Joyful Dog; Angie Madden, CCUI, DogSpeak; and Amie Glasgow, CDBC, IAABC-ADT, CSAT, FSG-I, Oscar Winning Behavior

 Please register in advance so that you receive the info you’ll need to join the webinar.
 Thanks!